How to Give an Emergency Glucagon Injection to Treat Low Blood Sugar

 Figure 4.
 Mixing the glucagon powder with the diluting solution

 Figure 4.
-Mixing the glucagon powder with the diluting fluid
+Mix the glucagon powder with the liquid

 Figure 5.
 Drawing the glucagon into the syringe

-9. Insert the needle into the person’s skin in one quick motion at a 90 degree angle (straight up and down, see Figure 6).
-Use your thumb to push the plunger all the way down until all the medication is injected.
+8. Inject the glucagon into the muscle.
+Insert the needle into the skin in one quick motion at a 90-degree angle (straight up and down).
+Use your thumb to push the plunger all the way down to inject the medication (see Figure 6).

 Figure 6.
 Injecting the glucagon

-11. After injecting, turn the person onto their side.
-They may vomit after the injection and turning them on their side will keep them from choking.
+After the injection, roll the person onto their side.
+Glucagon sometimes causes people to vomit, turning them onto their side will help keep them from choking.
+Then call 911 for an ambulance.

 Tell us what you think